New Zealand’s Great Walks

 10. Rakiura Track3 days20 milesLoop

-1. Waikaremoana Track
+1. Lake Waikaremoana Track

 Hike along the shore of Lake Waikaremoana in Te Urewera, the home of the Ngai Tūhoe people.
 Views of the lake punctuate the walk through the prehistoric rainforest.